BCC Communication Pathway

 Defining Objectives

 The 4–5 things that, if accomplished, will make the rallying cry real.
-Everyone in the church can identify with at least one.

 01